spolivin/yandex_practicum_projects/optimal_tariff/README.md

 ## Project progress

-We have data on "Megaline" customers stored in five different csv-files of uncertain quality.
+We have data on "Megaline" customers stored in five different datasets of uncertain quality.
 We will need to look at the entire set of data and prepare it accordingly for the data analysis.
 Next, exploratory data analysis will be carried out where the profitability of each tariff plan will be computed and visualized.
 Lastly, statistical hypotheses will be tested in order to make final conclusions.

 Thus, the data analysis will be conducted in four stages:

 1. Data overview.
 2. Data preparation.
 3. Exploratory data analysis.
-4. Hypotheses testing.
+4. Statistical hypotheses testing.

 ## Tariff plan description